pesterlig/virtual-pet/bin/README.md

    U U

    *****
-   added an ascii cat to the game
+   added an ascii kitten to the game

+   *****
+   added a method for the cat to hunt if it gets hungry and you don't feed it